Dimension reduction, exact recovery, and error estimates for sparse reconstruction in phase space: Reconstruction from noisy data

-In this \namecref{sec:dualVariables} we prove the result for the (in this context simpler) model $\Pi$-\problemTag[\sqrt\delta]{\data^\delta}; the proof will be extended to the setting of \problemTag[\sqrt\delta]{\data^\delta} in \cref{sec:dualConstructionII}.
-We will exploit that the optimization problem has multiple equivalent formulations due to our constraint of nonnegative masses.
+For proving our results on convergence rates we will exploit that the optimization problem has multiple equivalent formulations due to our constraint of nonnegative masses.
 Indeed, we may write the regularizer as the norm of the snapshots or equivalently the norm of the auxiliary variable $\liftVar$.
 As seen in the previous section, the derivation of error estimates requires the construction of appropriate dual variables, which in our case is somewhat involved.
-In particular, to obtain error estimates on the particle configurations at all time points outside $\goodtimes$, the error information needs to be passed from the snapshots at times $\goodtimes$ to the variable $\liftVar$ and then back again, which is reflected in a stepwise construction of the corresponding dual variables.
+In particular, to obtain error estimates on the particle configurations at all time points outside $\goodtimes$, the error information needs to be passed from the snapshots at times $\goodtimes$ to the variable $\liftVar$ and then back again, \lookUp{\ref{iteme}}just like the procedure for exact reconstruction in \cref{sec:exact_recon_dim_reduced}, which is reflected in a stepwise construction of the corresponding dual variables.
 In particular, we will reduce the derivation of error estimates on $(u,\liftVar)$ to the derivation of error estimates for the much simpler static reconstruction problem of finding an approximation $u_t$ to $u_t^\dagger$ from a noisy observation of $\fopstat_tu_t^\dagger$.
 This way the role of the observation operator $\fopstat_t$ is separated from the role of combining measurements from multiple time points.
 An error analysis of the \emph{static problem} is a classic superresolution problem and has for a particular choice of $\fopstat_t$ already been performed by Cand\`es and Fernandez-Granda \cite{Candes2013} (even though they did not use our language of unbalanced Wasserstein distances).
 Our contribution, in contrast, is to show how the error estimates for the static problem transfer to error estimates of the \emph{dynamic problem}.
-Our analysis also applies to the reconstruction model \eqref{eq:lifted_exact} by Alberti et al.\ \cite{AlbertiAmmariRomeroWintz2019}, which forms the motivation of our work, but we will only perform it explicitly for our novel reconstruction model \ref{eq:dim_reduced_product_only}, since this is the more complicated case and has the dimensionality advantage over \eqref{eq:lifted_exact}.
-If the static problem admits an error analysis we shall call the problem reconstructible according to the following.
+Our analysis also applies to the reconstruction model \eqref{eq:lifted_exact} by Alberti et al.\ \cite{AlbertiAmmariRomeroWintz2019}, which forms the motivation of our work, but we will only perform it explicitly for our novel reconstruction model \ref{eq:dim_reduced_product_only_noisy}, since this is the more complicated case and has the dimensionality advantage over \eqref{eq:lifted_exact}. \lookUp{\ref{iteme}} In the following we will say the measure $\nu^\dagger$ from \cref{def:reconstructible} is \emph{$(\kappa,\mu,R)$-stably reconstructible via $v^\dagger,v^s$} to indicate the corresponding dual variables and values of $\kappa$, $\mu$, and $R$.
+The static problem admits an error analysis if the measure to be reconstructed is stably reconstructible, as stated next.